Dylan097/gamers-unite/README.md

 - `#ffffff` is used for each button press, e.g: create post link, submit buttons
 - `#000000` is used as a hover effect on each button
 - `#212529` is used for the text in every text that isn't colour customized
+- `#ff0000` is used as the colour of the like button, for its outline and its solid parts

 [Back to Website Design](#website-design)
 [Back to Contents](#contents)